Shaheen Shah Afridi: International career

+In November 2023, Afridi rose to the top of the ICC ODI bowling rankings for the first time in his career.
+Afridi climbed seven places after a strong start to the 2023 ODI World Cup, where a series of impactful new-ball and middle-overs spells significantly boosted his ranking.
+His ascent made him the first Pakistan fast bowler since the 1990s to reach No. 1 in ODIs.
+On 15 November 2023, Afridi was appointed as T20I captain after Babar Azam resigned from captaincy in all three formats of the game.

 In May 2024, he was named in Pakistan's squad for the 2024 ICC Men's T20 World Cup tournament.
 In December 2024, he completed 100 T20Is wickets against South Africa, becoming only the third Pakistani to reach the mark, Additionally, he was the first Pakistani to reach 100 wickets in all three formats of international cricket, and the youngest bowler to do so.
-Afridi also became youngest ever to achieve 100 wickets in all-format of cricket history.
+Afridi also became the youngest ever to achieve 100 wickets in all-format of cricket history.

+In November 2024, Afridi returned to the top of the ICC ODI bowling rankings, reclaiming the No. 1 position.
+The update followed a series of strong white-ball performances that lifted him back above his competitors in the global standings.

 During the 2025 Asia Cup, Afridi took 10 wickets in seven matches, finishing as one of Pakistan's leading bowlers in the competition.
 In a Super Four match against Bangladesh, he recorded figures of 3 for 17 and added useful 29 runs, helping Pakistan recover from a top-order collapse.
-His contributions with both ball and bat were noted as adding depth to the team’s overall performance.
+His contributions with both ball and bat were noted as adding depth to the team's overall performance.

 In October 2025, during the first Test of the home series against South Africa, which Pakistan won by 93 runs, Afridi was decisive with the old ball, exploiting reverse swing to claim four wickets in the final innings, a haul greater than all Pakistani pace bowlers had managed collectively across the previous four home Tests.
-On 20th October 2025, Afridi was appointed as ODI captain of Pakistan team.
+On 20 October 2025, Afridi was appointed as ODI captain of Pakistan team.
 In the third and last T20I of the home series against South Africa, which Pakistan won, Afridi was noted for his new ball spell, taking 3/26, including two wickets in the first over, reducing South Africa to 22 in the powerplay, their third-lowest in T20I history.
 As captain, Afridi led Pakistan to a landmark victory in the ODI series, becoming the first Pakistan skipper to win an ODI series at home against the Proteas.
 He chose to field first in the decider, and his strategic decisions and leadership under pressure were pivotal in the triumph.